appium/appium-gulp-plugins/README.md

 ## watch plugin

-There are some issues Gulp 3.x error handling which cause the default gulp-watch to hang.
-This pluging is a small hack which solves that by respawning the whole process on error.
-This should not be needed is gulp 4.0.
+There are some issues with Gulp 3.x error handling which cause the default gulp-watch to hang.
+This plugin is a small hack which solves that by respawning the whole process on error.
+This should not be needed in gulp 4.0.

 ### usage